ceviherdianinsight/learnforex_preschool/README.md

     - Start live with small positions to manage psychology.

   * Can You Get Rich By Trading Forex?
     - Forex is a skill-based pursuit, not a shortcut to wealth.
-Even seasoned traders experience losses—success requires years of practice and learning.
+Even seasoned traders experience losses success requires years of practice and learning.
     - No one becomes rich overnight in forex.
 It's not a get-rich-quick scheme—there are no shortcuts to sustainable success.
     - Risk and realism are key.
 Aim for consistent profitability, proper risk management, and realistic goals rather than chasing massive returns.
     - Demo trading is crucial.
 Build skills on a practice account first to find a trading method that works for you before trading live.